The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Julian Opie's Winter 9 (signed) from 2012, a digital print, is currently estimated to be worth between £3,800 and £5,500.
+Julian Opie's Winter 9, a signed digital print from 2012, is estimated to be worth between £3,800 and £5,500.
 This artwork has an auction history of one sale on 21st January 2016.
-There have been no sales in the last 12 months or in the last five years.
 The edition size of this artwork is limited to 3.

 Meaning & Analysis